makeasnek/FindTheMag2/readme.md

 <b>What if there's a project I <i>never</i> want to crunch?</b>

-If you have a grudge against a particular project, you can add it to the ignore list in the config file.
+If you have a grudge against a particular project, you can add it to the ignore list in the user_config file.

 <b>What if there is more than one "most profitable" project?</b>